 A good selection of archived SCAUWG Meeting Agendas through 2021 is found below.
 Please see SCAUWG Current Projects for 2022 Agendas.

 Motivated by the desire to encourage and enable safe flight in the southland, SCAUWG members have regularly authored and presented seminars to the LA Basin Flight community that illustrate the challenges flight is our area present, and how best to navigate them.
 These presentations are often in part FAASTeam sponsored.

-What follows below is a small portion of past presentations developed by SCAUWG members.
+Also, what follows below is a small portion of past presentations developed by SCAUWG members.
 Webmaster Note: As many know, this version of our SCAUWG website is relatively new.
-One of my future goals will be to “organize” this list.
+One of my future goals will be to "organize" this list.
 As for now however, the files are in no particular order, and can only be selected by whether they are .pdf files or .ppt files.

 2021 Meeting Agendas:

 Nov & Dec Postponed due to Schedule Conflicts